-Obviously, his line of business was completely shut down by the State orders during the initial quarantine, and in fact, he was only allowed to reopen a few weeks ago.
-He was closed for about six months.
+Obviously, his line of business was completely shut down by the State orders during the initial quarantine.
+During 2020, he was closed for about nine months.

-So, while closed, Kyle thought he would do a little updating to his space by painting some walls.
+So, while closed the first time in Spring 2020, Kyle thought he would do a little updating to his space by painting some walls.
 He didn't have much budget -- but he had time.

 I had a little extra time, too.
 So I couldn’t help myself but to design an entirely new “look” for his space.